- Off road parking

 One double bedroom with TV.
 Bathroom with bath, shower over, basin and WC.
 Fitted kitchen.
 Sitting room with feature oak beams, open fire and small dining area.

 Gas central heating with open fire in sitting room.
-Electric oven and hob, microwave, washing machine, fridge/freezer, 2 x TVs, DVD player, CD/radio, WiFi, library of books and games.
+Electric oven and hob, microwave, fridge/freezer, washing machine, 2 x TVs, DVD player, CD/radio, WiFi, library of books, games and DVDs.
 Fuel, power and initial supply of fuel for the open fire inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for 1 car.
 Secure storage available for bikes and walking equipment.
 Lawned garden to front of property with patio area, garden furniture and BBQ.
 Sorry, no pets and no smoking.
 Shops and pubs 2 mins walk.
 Note: Adults only - this property is not suitable for children or infants.

 About the location